Oxycodone: Pharmacokinetics

-Instant-release absorption profile
+Instant-release absorption profiles and Tmax

-Oxycodone can be administered orally, intranasally, via intravenous, intramuscular, or subcutaneous injection, or rectally.
-The bioavailability of oral administration of oxycodone averages within a range of 60 to 87%, with rectal administration yielding the same results; intranasal varies between individuals with a mean of 46%.
+Oxycodone can be administered orally, intravenously, via intravenous, intramuscular, or subcutaneous injection.
+Along with rectal, sublingual, buccal or intranasal drug delivery.
+The bioavailability of oral administration of oxycodone averages within a range of 60 to 87%, with rectal administration yielding the same results; Intranasal administration of oxycodone has a bioavailability of ~77%, the same half life as oral oxycodone, along with faster Tmax previously reported as 47% for nasal spray administration due to the solution in the study exceeding the 0.3- to 0.4-mL nasal mucosa limit.
+Buccal bioavailability ~55%, Tmax ~60 min.
+Sublingual bioavailability 20% (non alkalized) ~55% (alkalized) Tmax ~60 minutes.

 After a dose of conventional (immediate-release) oral oxycodone, the onset of action is 10 to 30 minutes, and peak plasma levels of the drug are attained within roughly 30 to 60 minutes; in contrast, after a dose of OxyContin (an oral controlled-release formulation), peak plasma levels of oxycodone occur in about three hours.
+Mean serum concentration of controlled-release oxycodone peaks at 78 ng/ml at 1 hour and drops to 20 ng/ml at 8 hours and under 10 ng/ml at 12 hours.
 The duration of instant-release oxycodone is 3 to 6 hours, although this can be variable depending on the individual.

 Distribution

 Oxycodone has a volume of distribution of 2.6L/kg, in the blood it is distributed to skeletal muscle, liver, intestinal tract, lungs, spleen, and brain.
-At equilibrium the unbound concentration in the brain is threefold higher than the unbound concentration in blood Conventional oral preparations start to reduce pain within 10 to 15 minutes on an empty stomach; in contrast, OxyContin starts to reduce pain within one hour.
+At equilibrium the unbound concentration in the brain is threefold higher than the unbound concentration in blood.
+Conventional oral preparations start to reduce pain within 10 to 15 minutes on an empty stomach; in contrast, OxyContin starts to reduce pain within one hour.